 - Preheat grill.
 Brush with oil to prevent sticking.

 - Cook “meatballs” with the top closed on medium heat for 10-15 minutes turning mid way.

-Sautee meatballs on medium high heat for about 10-12 minutes, until evenly golden brown on the outside.
+- Sautee meatballs on medium high heat for about 10-12 minutes, until evenly golden brown on the out